Chinese Food - Eating with relish

 Zongzi - Rice dumplings

 The Lǚshì Chūnqiū (an encyclopedia written c.240BCE) identifies five flavors: sweet; sour; bitter; spicy and salty.
-The five flavors are each associated with one of the five elements of Chinese tradition: earth; wood; fire; metal; and water respectively.
-Each flavor was also associated with a particular season of the year.
+The five flavors are each associated with one of the five elements of Chinese tradition: earth, wood, fire, metal and water respectively.
+Each flavor is associated with a particular season of the year.
 The book describes nine different methods of boiling and it was considered that the transformation of flavors during cooking is ‘beyond all knowledge’.
 In Ancient China millet in the north and rice in the south were the basic ‘grain food’ fàn combined with vegetables cài.
 Much later many foods from Central Asia arrived during the cosmopolitan Yuan era including Sorghum, wheat, broad beans and alfalfa.
 When the Spanish started trading in the Ming dynasty more exotic foods came from America including chilli peppers, maize, sweet potatoes, potatoes, tomatoes.
 It is hard to imagine how Chinese food would have tasted without these new ingredients.

 Beijing, banquet, food, PKChina-59